 Ovarian cancer is caused by cells in the ovary growing out of control.
-As the number of cells grow, they form into a tumor.
-Ovarian cancer that has spread from the ovary to some other part of the body is called metastatic cancer.
+As the number of cells grows, they form a tumor.
+Ovarian cancer that has spread from the ovary to another part of the body is called metastatic cancer.

 Reasons for getting ovarian cancer may be:

-- Having more periods and ovulations, which are caused a woman’s periods stopping later
+- Having more periods and ovulations, which are caused by a woman’s periods stopping later.

-There are no routine tests for ovarian cancer.
+There are no screening tests for ovarian cancer.
 There are a few tests that are being studied in women at high risk of getting ovarian cancer because of genetic changes.

 Signs and Symptoms of Ovarian Cancer

-Warnings signs of ovarian cancer are often ignored by the patient or the healthcare provider because they can be vague.
+Warning signs of ovarian cancer are often ignored or missed by the patient and healthcare provider because they may be vague.
 Warning signs may be:

 Diagnosis of Ovarian Cancer

-When your healthcare provider suspects ovarian cancer, they will order further tests like: a pelvic exam, blood tests, transvaginal ultrasound and surgery.
-Surgery is the only way to truly diagnosis and stage ovarian cancer.
+When your healthcare provider thinks you may have ovarian cancer, they will order tests like a pelvic exam, blood tests, transvaginal ultrasound, and surgery.
+Surgery is the only way to diagnose and stage ovarian cancer.

-To plan treatment, each woman’s ovarian cancer is given a stage and grade.
-The stage of the cancer is from 1-4, with 1 being the smallest size of tumor, and 4 being the largest size of tumor that has also spread to other places in the body.
+To plan treatment, ovarian cancer is given a stage and grade.
+The stage of the cancer is from 1-4 (I to IV), with 1 being the smallest size of tumor, and 4 being the largest size of tumor that has also spread to other places in the body.
 The stage is based on:

-- Whether cancer cells are found in the lymph nodes
+- If cancer cells are found in the lymph nodes.

-- Whether cancer cells are found in other places of the body
+- If cancer cells are found in other places of the body.

-“Grade” means how differnt the cells look under a microscope.
+“Grade” means how different the cells look under a microscope.
 Grade 1 tumors look the most normal, while grades 3 and 4 appear less normal and may be more aggressive.

-Ovarian cancer treatment almost always involves surgery to find, stage and remove as much cancer as the provider can.
+Ovarian cancer treatment almost always uses surgery to find, stage, and remove as much cancer as the provider can.
 The type of surgery will depend on the stage of the cancer and if the woman would like to be able to have children in the future.
-Surgery may also be performed to ease problems from the cancer in its later stages.
+Surgery may also be done to ease problems from the cancer in its later stages.

-- Radiation may be used after surgery to kill left over cancer cells or to keep cancer from coming back.
+- Radiation may be used after surgery to kill cancer cells or to keep cancer from coming back.
 In later disease, it may be used to help symptoms.

-- Chemotherapy may be used after surgery to kill any left over cancer cells and stop the cancer from coming back (called recurrence).
+- Chemotherapy may be used after surgery to kill cancer cells and stop the cancer from coming back (called recurrence).

 This article is a basic guide to ovarian cancer.
 You can learn more about ovarian cancer and treatment by using the links below.